-It is not possible to create a high quality web questionnaire without considering the general principles of web performance and survey methodology:
+It is not possible to create a high-quality web questionnaire without considering the general principles of web performance and survey methodology:

-- Not considering the general principles of web performance such as rudeness, inappropriate language, language not being adapted to respondents, inappropriate text on the introduction (when creating short surveys text can be redundant if it is on its own page) or closing page, bad grammar, technical deficiencies, weak flow, insufficient structuring of content, unfitting design, unsuitable use of multimedia, inappropriate promotion and publishing of the survey, unsuitable electronic survey invitations, violation of data privacy and secrecy principles, violation of the basic rules of web etiquette, etc.
+- Not considering the general principles of web performance such as rudeness, inappropriate language, language not being adapted to respondents, inappropriate text on the introduction (when creating short surveys text can be redundant if it is on its page) or closing page, bad grammar, technical deficiencies, weak flow, insufficient structuring of content, unfitting design, unsuitable use of multimedia, inappropriate promotion and publishing of the survey, unsuitable electronic survey invitations, violation of data privacy and secrecy principles, violation of the basic rules of web etiquette, etc.

-- Without considering the general principles of survey methodology it is not possible to develop an expert approach that is distinguished by exhaustiveness and precision when forming theoretical background, understanding research process stages, understanding ethical standards, as well as the correct assessment of the human resources and time required for the creation of the questionnaire.
-In this sense it is especially critical – and exceedingly typical – to abandon or underestimate the role of questionnaire testing.
+- Without considering the general principles of survey methodology it is not possible to develop an expert approach that is distinguished by exhaustiveness and precision when forming the theoretical background, understanding research process stages, understanding ethical standards, as well as the correct assessment of the human resources and time required for the creation of the questionnaire.
+In this sense, it is especially critical – and exceedingly typical – to abandon or underestimate the role of questionnaire testing.

 When creating a web survey the first step – as with any social science research – is previous conceptual work:

 - Each content block is then divided into components.
-Section of satisfaction with general conditions can for example be divided into (a1) satisfaction with classrooms, (a2) satisfaction with technical equipment, (a3) satisfaction with personnel and services in various departments such as (a3i) library, (a3ii) student office, (a3iii) dean’s office, (a3iv) computer center etc., (a4) satisfaction with study system and conditions, (a5) satisfaction with administrative work, (a6) satisfaction with IT support etc.
+Section of satisfaction with general conditions can for example be divided into (a1) satisfaction with classrooms, (a2) satisfaction with technical equipment, (a3) satisfaction with personnel and services in various departments such as (a3i) library, (a3ii) student office, (a3iii) dean’s office, (a3iv) computer centre etc., (a4) satisfaction with study system and conditions, (a5) satisfaction with administrative work, (a6) satisfaction with IT support etc.

-- Designing the final question is often a complex process where it is worth following the established principles such as use of common language (without jargon), simple sentences, avoidance of negations (especially double negations), transition from general to specific, treatment of just one dimension in the question etc.
+- Designing the final question is often a complex process where it is worth following the established principles such as the use of common language (without jargon), simple sentences, avoidance of negations (especially double negations), transition from general to specific, treatment of just one dimension in the question etc.

-- Questionnaire must then be tested.
+- The questionnaire must then be tested.
 At first author/researcher can put him/herself into the role of a respondent and test if all questions are understandable.
 Then questions can be tested in the inner circle of friends and co-workers.
 More complex surveys also require formal testing.
 A lot of different methods can be implemented during formal testing.